sencha/gxt-demo-projects/gxt-theme-40x-multi/README.md

-# GXT Basic with Theme
+# GXT Basic with 2 Theme Modules
-This is a very basic GXT with custom theme Archetype.
+This is a very basic GXT with 2 custom theme modules.

 ## Requirements